Perl-Hadoop/Thrift-API-HiveClient2/README.md

 # AUTHOR

-David Morel &lt;david.morel@amakuru.net>
+David Morel <david.morel@amakuru.net>

 # COPYRIGHT AND LICENSE

 This software is Copyright (c) 2015 by David Morel & Booking.com.
-Portions are (c) R.Scaffidi, Thrift files are (c) Apache Software Foundation..
+Portions are (c) R.Scaffidi, Thrift files are (c) Apache Software Foundation.

 This is free software, licensed under: